Enterprise-CMCS/managed-care-review/docs/Technologies.md

 ### United States Web Design System (USWDS)

 The [USWDS United States Web Design System](https://designsystem.digital.gov/) is the standard for federal government web design.
-It used to provide the main scss classes across the application, along with [`@trussworks/react-uswds`](https://github.com/trussworks/react-uswds) as the component library.
+It is used to provide the main scss classes across the application, along with [`@trussworks/react-uswds`](https://github.com/trussworks/react-uswds) as the component library.

 ## Testing